-Through a series of workshops and realised projects, you will complete units to develop the basic skills necessary for creating a performance.
-You will undertake classes and workshops, including managing rehearsals and performances, blocking and working with the cast and director, marking-up, show calling, props sourcing and adapting, costume supervision and sewing, lighting, sound and staging technology.
-There will also be workshops focusing on text analysis, group dynamics, communication and current legislation, including health and safety.
-You will be the Assistant Stage Manager on a realised production, working with students from the Acting, BA course and other courses.
+Students develop the basic skills necessary for creating live performance, through a series of workshops and realised projects.
+They undertake classes and workshops, including managing rehearsals and performance, blocking and working with the cast and director, marking-up, show calling, props sourcing and adapting, costume supervision and sewing, lighting, sound, and staging technology.
+There are workshops focusing on text analysis, group dynamics, communication and current legislation, including health and safety.
+Students undertake the role of Assistant Stage Manager on a realised production, working with students from the undergraduate Acting and other courses.

-There will be taught sessions including score-reading, company management, pyrotechnics, firearms and blood effects, and event management.
-You will undertake the roles of Assistant and Deputy Stage Manager on a range of realised production projects from main-house, proscenium theatre shows to site-responsive, fringe work, or projects outside Central, including community theatre, immersive theatre and event management.
-You may also be required to operate sound and lighting on small-scale productions.
-You will be assigned a professional mentor who will advise and guide you through this year and the next.
+Taught sessions including score-reading, company management, pyrotechnics, firearms, blood effects and event management.
+Students take on the roles of Assistant and Deputy Stage Managers on a range of realised production projects from main-house, proscenium theatre shows to site responsive fringe work, or on projects outside Central, including community theatre, immersive theatre and event management.
+Students may also be required to operate sound and lighting on small-scale productions.
+Students are assigned a professional mentor who will advise and guide them through their second and final years.

-You will undertake at least one role with significant management responsibilities and/or a role on a larger-scale, or more challenging production.
-You will be required to research and organise a suitable placement with a professional company of your choice to broaden your knowledge and understanding of the areas of work you may wish to enter upon graduation.
+Students undertake at least one role with significant management responsibilities and/or a role on a larger-scale or more challenging production.
+They will research and organise a suitable placement with a professional company of their choosing in order to broaden their knowledge and understanding of the areas of work they wish to enter upon graduation.

 3 A Levels at BBC, BTEC ND: DDM.

 Offers may vary from this, depending upon expected grades and performance at interview.
 Exceptional applicants who do not meet this requirement but demonstrate appropriate potential at interview and via their portfolio may be accepted.
 All candidates invited to interview are asked to bring a portfolio.